Mark-Elliott5/weather-app/README.md

 Site is currently deployed [here](https://mark-elliott5.github.io/weather-app/).
+It is a dynamic, webpack-bundled weather app that pulls data using WeatherAPI.

 ![Admin Dashboard](images/weatherapp.png)